If you have ever doubted the power of water, visit Malakoff Diggins Historical State Park and see what water can do ~ in grand style.

 Dressing in layers for the day is highly recommended.
 If you are camping, warm bedding is encouraged.

 Malakoff Diggins Historical State Park is located 26 miles northeast of Nevada City.
-23579 N Bloomfield Rd, Nevada City, CA 95959 Travel time from Nevada City is about one hour.
+23579 N Bloomfield Rd, Nevada City, CA 95959.

-More Tings to do in California Gold Country.
+More Things to do in California Gold Country.